openbmc/openbmc/poky/documentation/sdk-manual/extensible.rst

 ``${``\ :term:`PN`\ ``}`` evaluates to the
 recipe name).
 The order of the ``PACKAGES`` value is significant.
 For each installed file, the first package whose ``FILES`` value matches the file is the package into which the file goes.
-Defaults exist for both the ``PACKAGES`` and ``FILES`` variables.
+Both the ``PACKAGES`` and ``FILES`` variables have default values.
 Consequently, you might find you do not even need to set these variables in your recipe unless the software the recipe is building installs files into non-standard locations.